 Restoration of a baroque guitar made in Venice (Italy) about 1640

 This instrument arrived at our workshop in relatively good conditions, considered its age.
+It had numerous modifications, first in a “battente” guitar, then again in a baroque guitar, then in a romantiquearound 1800, then baroque again.
 The neck had been shortened, the rose was missing (glue could be felt under the mouth), the top was unfolded and the ribs somewhat lifted to the back to make it a flat guitar with gut strings rather than a "battente" with metal strings.
 Traces of worms were visible on the ribs.
 Holes for nails were filled but still visible.
 The instrument had been set with 6 gut strings, a piercing bridge, then set again in "baroque" with a glued bridge for 5 courses.
 The top was very damaged at the joint top/neck and on its edge where some purflings were missing, but in general in rather good condition.
 The upper part of the top and the fingerboard show traces of various and successive frets. the peg holes on the head were too large for some and tapped for others during the set up of the 6 strings.
 The top is in good condition, almost with no cracks; therefore, the owner is asking for an "efficient" restoration, not "cosmetic", that is to restore the instrument as close as possible to its historic condition, not just as a decorative instrument.

 Before starting this delicate restoration, we looked for similar instruments that could serve as models and guide for our work.
 We opened the guitar to take a look at the set up and discovered the enormous modifications and the signature of one of the last interveners’.
 We also noticed that a label was removed, not necessarily the author’s; more probably, one of the restorers.
 There was no mark of fire on the top’s reverse, which tends to confirm the folded top in the origin, the fold sustaining the top enough so the makers would not have to draw his poker all around before closing the box.